GitauHarrison/notes/handling_rich_text.md

 ## Update Form with `PageDownField`

-The extesion exports a `PagDownField` which is very similar to and works exactly as `TextAreaField`:
+The extention exports a `PagDownField` which is very similar to and works exactly as `TextAreaField`:

+`app/forms.py`: Create form
 ```python
 from flask_wtf import FlaskForm
 from flask_pagedown.fields import PageDownField #<---------------New